The Complete Uk lawn glossary

 Autumn Recovery

 The period in early to mid autumn when UK lawns bounce back from summer stress.
-Cooler temperatures, more moisture, and shorter days trigger renewed growth in cool season grasses.
+Cooler temperatures, more moisture, and shorter days trigger renewed growth.

 Robbie's Take

 If you only put effort into your lawn once a year, make it autumn.
 September and October are golden months.
-The grass is actively growing, soil is warm, weeds are slowing down.
 Get your renovation work done then and you'll thank yourself in spring.

 B